-The Burkean Journal is an online political and cultural magazine in Ireland that promotes conservative thought and ideas.
+The Burkean Journal is an online publication run by university students in Ireland that seeks to promote conservative ideals.

 “When bad men combine, the good must associate; else they will fall, one by one, an unpitied sacrifice in a contemptible struggle.
 It is not enough, in a situation of trust in the commonwealth, that a man means well to his country.”Edmund Burke